UoB-HPC/cloverleaf_stdpar/README.md

   -h  --help               Print the message
       --list               List available devices
-      --device <INDEX>     Select device at INDEX from output of --list --input              Custom clover.in file (defaults to clover.in if unspecified)
+      --device <INDEX>     Select device at INDEX from output of --list --file               Custom clover.in file (defaults to clover.in if unspecified)
 ```